Yonge–Dundas Square

-Yonge–Dundas Square, or Dundas Square, is a public square at the southeast corner of the intersection of Yonge Street and Dundas Street East in Downtown Toronto, Ontario, Canada.
-Designed by Brown and Storey Architects, the square was conceived in 1997 as part of revitalizing the intersection.
-Since its completion in 2002, the square has hosted many public events, performances and art displays, establishing itself as a prominent landmark in Toronto and one of the city's prime tourist attractions.
-Central to the Downtown Yonge entertainment and shopping district, the square is owned by the city and is the first public square in Canada to be maintained through a public-private partnership.
+Yonge–Dundas Square, officially Sankofa Square since 2025, is a public square and outdoor venue at the southeast corner of the intersection of Yonge Street and Dundas Street East within the Garden District in the downtown core of Toronto, Ontario, Canada.
+The square was conceived in 1997 as part of a revitalization of the intersection and the stretch of Yonge Street.
+Since its completion in 2002, the square has held many public events, performances and art displays, establishing itself as a prominent landmark in Toronto and one of the city's prime tourist attractions.

+Surrounding the square are other major landmarks, including the Toronto Eaton Centre, Ed Mirvish Theatre, and the 33 Dundas Street East building.
+The square is accessible from the Toronto subway at TMU station and is connected to Path, Toronto's underground pedestrian walkway.
+The square is continuously illuminated by large billboard screens and corporate logos, which has led to comparison of the square with Times Square in New York City, Shibuya Crossing in Tokyo, and Piccadilly Circus in London.

+Central to the Downtown Yonge entertainment and shopping district, the square is owned by the city and is the first public square in Canada to be maintained through a public–private partnership.
 The intersection is one of the busiest in Canada, with over 100,000 people crossing the city's first pedestrian scramble daily.

-Surrounding the square are other major landmarks, including the Toronto Eaton Centre, Ed Mirvish Theatre, and the Citytv building.
-The square is accessible by the Toronto subway at Dundas station and is connected to the PATH.
-The square is continuously illuminated by large billboard screens and corporate logos, which has led to comparison of the square with Times Square in New York City and Piccadilly Circus in London.

 History

+In 1996, a partnership between the Downtown Yonge Business and Resident Association and the City of Toronto was formed, known as the Yonge Street Regeneration Project.
+Its objectives were "to create a renewed sense of place, attract additional retail and entertainment development to the area and to improve its appearance and safety".
+The centrepiece was a new square at Yonge and Dundas.